-It’s important when you’re living with Fibromyalgia to maintain some kind of routine.
-So, I make a point after my morning coffee of going back upstairs for a shower.
+It’s important to maintain some routine when you’re living with Fibromyalgia.
+So, after my morning coffee, I make a point of going back upstairs for a shower.

-There are days when water falling on my body is like little daggers.
+There are days when water falls on my body like little daggers.
 I’ve had plenty of days when I stood in the shower and cried because it’s such an ordeal.

-Food – I’ve always been a morning person.
-I like to eat a proper breakfast to get me through the day.
+Food – I’ve always been a morning person and like to eat a proper breakfast to get me through the day.

-Losing my cooked breakfast is one more frustration, one more part of me lost and the list keeps growing.
+Losing my cooked breakfast is one more frustration.
+One more part of me is lost, and the list keeps growing.